lucianosaito/mindmaps/README.md

 # mindmaps
-Mind maps of misc. stuff
+Mind maps of misc. stuff for study and memorization.

+App used: miMind